CharaChorder/docs/docs/SerialAPI.rst

    "INPUT","1","SubCommand","Hexadecimal VAR Code","B0","Commit parameters to memory"
    "OUTPUT","0","Command","Chars","VAR",""
    "OUTPUT","1","SubCommand","Hexadecimal VAR Code","B0",""
-   "OUTPUT","2","Success","Boolean Number","0","This will be 0 on success, or greater than zero for an error if there was a problem commiting"
+   "OUTPUT","2","Success","Boolean Number","0","This will be 0 on success, or greater than zero for an error if there was a problem committing"

 Example(s):